14xfounder/14xfounder/README.md

 🤝 I'm looking to support interesting projects as freelance dev.

-📫 How to reach me: brandon@myxs.studio
+📫 How to reach me: brandon@myx.studio

 🛠️ Technologies & Tools
 <!-- You can use badges from https://shields.io -->